John-MiracleWorker/AI-DUNGEON/README.md

 - Persistent world state and game sessions
 - Chat-style interface with save/load functionality
 - Cross-platform support (web + mobile)
+- Graceful fallback to a generic adventure if the AI service is unavailable

 ## Technology Stack